-How Much Is the Dollar Worth in 5 Other Currencies and Why?
+How Much the Is Dollar Worth in Five Other Currencies

 The U.S. dollar rate tells you the dollar's value compared to another currency.
 The U.S. dollar is the world's reserve currency.
-That means most businesses, government officials and travelers around the world need to know the exchange rate between their own currencies and the dollar.
+Most businesses, government officials, and travelers around the world need to know the exchange rate between their own currencies and the dollar.
 That's especially important for contracts that are priced in the dollar, such as gold and oil.
 Almost half of the world's international transactions are denominated in dollars.

 U.S. travelers need to know the current dollar value before they go on an international trip.
 Even though most foreign businesses take dollars if necessary, they charge a fee.
 Did you know that the cheapest dollar rate is with your credit card?
 So, pay for almost everything you can with your card to get the best rate.
 You can even find cards that don't charge an international transaction fee.

 The dollar rate is of vital interest to foreign exchange traders.
 Most of these work for businesses that seek to hedge their exposure to foreign currency volatility.
 This risk occurs when businesses trade internationally.
 They either get their supplies from other countries or export to foreign markets.
 Many also have offices or plants overseas.
 Hedging allows them to protect these transactions from exchange rate changes that could damage their profitability.

 The fastest-growing group of forex traders seek to profit from the currency trade alone.
 One way is to buy a currency that they think will appreciate against the dollar.
 Once the currency grows in value, they trade it back for more dollars than they paid for it.
 When enough traders think a currency will rise, that increases demand and forces the currency's value up.
 Traders’ actions can also force the dollar to decline.